 Creatine (monohydrate) is a popular supplement, especially among bodybuilders and weightlifters.
-It is often cited as a supplement that actually works (whose effects are readily apparent).
-Yet, many do not consider whether creatine is useful for boxing.
+It is often cited as a supplement that “actually works” (i.e., its effects are readily apparent).
+Yet, many may wonder whether creatine is useful for boxing.

 What is Creatine?

 Creatine is an amino acid that is naturally produced by the body and also consumed through red meats and seafood.
-It is found in your muscles (and brain), where it is stored until your muscles need energy.
+It is found in your muscles, where it is stored until your muscles need energy.
 It is not a banned substance by any governing body in boxing.

 Why use Creatine for Boxing?